N0oshin/alluvi-ai-backend/API_LISTING.md

 All routes below are mounted under the `/api` prefix (`settings.API_V1_PREFIX`), except `/health` and the `/media` static mount, which sit at the root.

-Every request/response model inherits `CamelModel`, so **all JSON field names are camelCase on the wire** even though the Python attributes are snake_case.
+Every request/response model inherits `CamelModel`, so **all JSON field names are camelCase on the wire**.
 The names in this document are the wire names.

 Auth is `Authorization: Bearer <accessToken>`.
 "Auth" column: **Yes** = requires a valid access token.